csnazell/plant-model/docs/models/clock/clock-model.md

 ```

 ## Creating A New Clock Model
 When creating a new clock model it's a good idea to review one of the existing implementations in PlantModelFramework.Clocks sub-package before building your own.
+The clock model implementations can all be found in `src / Clocks /` within the PlantModelFramework package. `F2014.jl` contains implementations of clock behaviour for `COP1` & `Red` models.
+These models share a common core behaviour with their differences focussing on the response to blue and red light respectively.

 Given a set of _n_ differential equations describing a plant's circadian model the following steps will walk you through creating a clock model compatible with the PlantModelFramework.